tsugiproject/tsugi-build/README.md

 Internal Structure
 ------------------

 In general there are two phases of this process.

-* Prepartion - Install all the software and pre-requisites (scripts named include 'prepare')
+* Preparation - Install all the software and pre-requisites (scripts named include 'prepare')

 * Startup / Configuration - Customize the instance to be yours - which database